happyf-weallareeuropean/cC/readme.md

 the js script realtimely watch n extrect assistant tokens from chatgpt.com ,  then steaming send to lua processe the siri-tts part. like this  instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate corsor to 'read aloud' button n click it got the chatgpt tts every time.

+to use cC~ req download hammerspon n userscript extension like tampermonkey on they siswser.

+cC~ is the short name of this proj, while the repo name made by theclearty to transport info.